 How do Core Web Vitals influence front-end web development strategies?

-Front-end web developers in 2025 need expertise in HTML, CSS, and JavaScript, along with deep knowledge of frameworks such as React, Vue, Angular, or Svelte.
+Front-end web developers in 2026 need expertise in HTML, CSS, and JavaScript, along with deep knowledge of AI tools and frameworks such as React, Vue, Angular, or Svelte.
 They must also understand accessibility standards, Core Web Vitals, responsive design, and mobile-first development.
 Increasingly, skills in AI-assisted workflows, performance optimisation, and sustainable design are becoming essential to remain competitive in front-end web development.

 The future of front-end web development points towards greater integration of artificial intelligence, more sustainable practices, and a stronger focus on accessibility.
 Frameworks will continue to evolve towards lighter, faster, and edge-first solutions.
 PWAs may evolve into super apps that integrate multiple services.
 Ultimately, front-end web development will focus on creating digital experiences that are not only functional and beautiful but also ethical, sustainable, and inclusive.